kzailac/argo-monitoring/website/docs/Profiles/operations-profile.md

 - Service is deployed in a distributed fashion among hosts, so all of them are needed to be in a working state so as the service to be considered in working state.
 In this case we say that the timelines are combined in an “AND” fashion.
 E.g. if host1 = OK, host2 = CRITICAL the service offered will be CRITICAL (see figure 2)

-Figure 1:
+Figure 1: Service deployed in a high availability fashion
 ![](/img/profiles/service_example_ha.jpg)

-Figure 2:
+Figure 2: Service deployed in a distributed fashion
 ![](/img/profiles/service_example_hb.jpg)
-The operations profile for AND operations is given in the following tabular:

 ## The use of operation profiles